Any chance you are craving a beautiful baking project to bring to a Christmas party this week? Make this Baileys and Buttercream Buche de Noel.

 This project is best thought of in stages.
 First, you will need to make the actual chocolate cake.
 The cake is made with basic cake ingredients but you will separate the eggs to give it more of a sponge cake consistency.
-This cake is also cooked in a jelly roll pan (like the one in the first photo above) so the cook time is really short!
+This cake is also cooked in a jelly roll pan (like the one in the first photo above) so the cooking time is really short!
 The second stage is the whipped cream – enter BAILEYS.
 Yum.
 Baileys Irish Liqueur is definitely a tradition in my house.
-The third stage is the chocolate butter cream frosting.
+The third stage is the chocolate buttercream frosting.
 Frosting covers all flaws, friends.
-Our buche de noel totally cracked while we were rolling it.
+Our Buche de noel totally cracked while we were rolling it.
 Oh, well!
 More frosting.

 Merry Christmas, everyone!
-Hope you are all baking something amazing with people you love this holiday!
+I hope you are all baking something amazing with people you love this holiday!